aorczyk/soroban/README.md

 ## soroban.showNumber

-Displaying number as on the soroban abacus.
+Displays number as on the soroban abacus.

 ```sig
 soroban.showNumber(3.14)